kswoll/ReactiveUI.Fody/Readme.md

 # ReactiveUI.Fody
 C# Fody extension to generate RaisePropertyChange notifications for properties and ObservableAsPropertyHelper properties.

+## Install ##
+Nuget package ReactiveUI.Fody:

+> Install-Package ReactiveUI.Fody

+Currently, you need to add `ReactiveUI` to your FodyWeavers.xml manually.

+##Description##

 Eases the need for boilerplate in your view models when using [reactiveui](https://github.com/reactiveui/ReactiveUI).
 Typically, in your view models you must declare properties like this:

     string _SearchId;